Ubong Ekpai: Career

 Ekpai left his home town club Akwa United to join Kano Pillars.
 After the 2016 season he returned to Akwa United, but was quickly signed by Maccabi Haifa of the Israeli Premier League and immediately sent on loan to the Czech First League side Slovan Liberec.
 He transferred to another Czech side Fastav Zlín in July 2017 for and undisclosed fee.
-After one year in Zlín, Ubong was traded to Czech First League champion Viktoria Plzeň for an unspecified amount in May 2018.
+After one year in Zlín, Ekpai was traded to Czech First League champion Viktoria Plzeň for an unspecified amount in May 2018.

 On 23 June 2021, Ekpai signed for Czech champions Slavia Prague, following the expiry of his contract with Viktoria Plzeň.
 On 21 January 2022, as part of the deal to sign compatriot Yira Sor, Ekpai was loaned to follow Czech First League club Baník Ostrava.
 On 25 August 2022, Ekpai was loaned to follow Czech First League club Mladá Boleslav.

+On 19 September 2024, Ekpai signed a one-year contract with Czech First League club České Budějovice.